PhenomDevel/BlizzHUDTweaks/README.md

 ## Known Issues
 - When reloading the UI while having a target the alpha will only applied once the target changes

+# Support
+If you'd like to support me just leave a star on Github :)